APES Chapter 2 Vocabulary House

 Anything that occupies space and has mass.

-Measure of the amount of matter is contains.
+The amount of matter it contains.

-The smallest particle that can contain the chemical properties of an element.
+Smallest particle that can contain the chemical properties of an element.

-List of the elements currently known.
+Lists all of the elements currently known.

 Particles containing more than one atom.